Algebra Homeschool Curriculum for Learning Abled Kids

 **Math-U-See – A great homeschool curriculum at the elementary levels, but somewhat less rigorous at the upper math levels.
 The explanatory DVDs and Videos are great.
 The texts are plain.
 The printing is all black and white, uncluttered, and very straightforward.
 This algebra homeschool curriculum may be the best of the lot for those wanting simple presentation where the child does not require visual graphics to understand the content.
 If you need in depth explanation or visual diagrams, you will likely find the program falls short of your needs.

-Catchup Math – If your child is struggling with high school math, this math and algebra homeschool curriculum is a mastery-based program that will review basic concepts with your child as needed, and progress through mastery of high school-level math.
-“Catchup Math covers Grade 6 Math up through Geometry, Algebra 2 and College Developmental Math, drilling down to elementary school topics as needed.”
+Practical Algebra: A Self-Teaching Guide – If your child is struggling with high school math, this math and algebra curriculum is a mastery-based program that will review basic concepts with your child as needed, and progress through mastery of high school-level algebra.
 This program is a good overall math program, but is especially good for kids who are struggling with Algebra.
-Because the program goes back and reviews basic concepts as needed, it can help fill in the learning gaps for your child as he works on Algebra.
-The main thing to be aware of is that the program includes both Algebra 1 and 2 as well as Geometry, so it isn’t “just” an Algebra program.
-Be sure to check out the free trial before buying to see if the program suits your child.
+The program reviews some basic concepts as needed, so it can help fill in the learning gaps for your child as they work on Algebra.

-**Addison-Wesley Algebra – Hornsby, Lial, & McGinnis – An excellent option that won’t cost you an arm and a leg, this algebra homeschool curriculum is provided at a college preparatory level.
+**Beginning Algebra – by Hornsby, Lial, et al. – This is an excellent option that won’t cost you an arm and a leg, this algebra homeschool curriculum is provided at a college preparatory level.
 Some of the college level texts have horrible reviews, but the Beginning Algebra and other High School level courses have excellent reviews.
-The teaching DVD set is available for less than fifty dollars.
-Even though the textbook itself is pricey, the low price of the DVDs make this an affordable option for those seeking a “traditional” text book with thorough explanations and teaching DVDs.
-You’ll pay about half as much for the text, solutions, and teaching DVDs for Lial’s mathematics than you will for Chalkdust or Abeka.
-In comparison, the DVDs are equal in quality, but the text is slightly less appealing, visually speaking.
-The print is small and there is a lot of text packed on each page.
-There are a reasonable number of visual diagrams and other visual elements.
+The teaching videos are available through Pearson’s MyLab™ Math.
+This an affordable option for those seeking a “traditional” text book with thorough explanations and teaching videos.

 Buy through ChristianBook.com